taicbui/nodejs-tutorial/server/README.md

 ## Installation and Setup

 Before you can run the server, you'll need to set up a PostgreSQL database and set the necessary environment variables.
-Here's how to do it:
+Here is how to do it:

 1. Install PostgreSQL if you haven't already.
 You can download it from the official website [here](https://www.postgresql.org/download/).